MySQL uses metadata locking to manage concurrent access to

 TRANSACTIONvalues signify locks that are released implicitly at statement or transaction end, respectively.
 The

 EXPLICITvalue signifies locks that survive statement or transaction end and are released by explicit action, such as global locks acquired with

 FLUSH TABLES WITH READ LOCK.

 The lock status from the metadata lock subsystem.
 The value is one of

-KILLED.
-The Performance Schema assigns these values as described earlier in this section.
+POST_RELEASE_NOTIFY.
+The Performance Schema assigns these values as described previously.